General-Tao-Ventures/cartha-cli/testnet/README.md

 1. **Check Registration**: Verify your hotkey is registered on the subnet
 2. **Authenticate**: Sign a challenge message with your Bittensor hotkey to get a session token
 3. **Request Signature**: Get an EIP-712 LockRequest signature from the verifier
-4. **Display Transactions**: Show you the `USDC.approve` and `CarthaVault.lock` transaction data
-5. **Execute in MetaMask**: You'll execute these transactions in MetaMask (or your EVM wallet)
-6. **Poll Status**: Automatically poll for transaction confirmation and verification
+4. **Open Cartha Lock UI**: Automatically opens the web interface in your browser with all parameters pre-filled
+5. **Phase 1 - Approve USDC**: Connect your wallet and approve USDC spending through the frontend.
+The CLI automatically detects when approval completes
+6. **Phase 2 - Lock Position**: Lock your USDC in the vault contract through the frontend
+7. **Auto-Detection**: The verifier automatically detects your `LockCreated` event and adds you to the upcoming epoch

 **Important Notes**:
-- Make sure you're connected to **Base Sepolia** network in MetaMask (not Mainnet!)
+- Make sure you're connected to **Base Sepolia** network in your wallet (not Mainnet!)
 - You'll need testnet USDC in your EVM wallet (contact team if you don't have any)
-- The CLI will display the exact transaction data for you to copy into MetaMask
-- You'll need to approve the vault to spend USDC before you can lock funds
+- The frontend supports MetaMask, Coinbase Wallet, Talisman, and WalletConnect
+- Make sure the wallet you connect matches the `--owner-evm` address specified in the CLI
+- The frontend includes wallet validation to prevent using the wrong address

 **Transaction Flow**:
-1. **Approve USDC**: First transaction approves the vault to spend your USDC
+1. **Approve USDC**: First transaction approves the vault to spend your USDC (handled in frontend)
-2. **Lock Position**: Second transaction locks your USDC in the vault
+2. **Lock Position**: Second transaction locks your USDC in the vault (handled in frontend)
 3. Both transactions require gas fees (paid in testnet ETH)

+**Managing Existing Positions**:
+- Visit https://cartha-lock.vercel.app and navigate to "My Positions" to view all your locks
+- Use "Extend" or "Top Up" buttons to modify existing positions (currently in testing - may not work properly yet)

 ### Step 4: Check Miner Status